TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

    Return a string of *size* random bytes suitable for cryptographic use.

-   This function returns random bytes from an OS-specific randomness source.
+   This function returns random bytes kutoka an OS-specific randomness source.
 The returned data should be unpredictable enough for cryptographic applications, though its exact quality depends on the OS implementation.